rodneyshupe/Cookbook/Recipes/Sauces.rst

 Directions
 ----------

-- Process cilantro, jalapeños, mayonnaise, lime juice, garlic, and salt in blender for 1 minute.
+- Process cilantro, jalapenos, mayonnaise, lime juice, garlic, and salt in blender for 1 minute.
 Scrape down sides of blender jar and continue to process until smooth, about 1 minute longer.
 With blender running, slowly add oil until incorporated.
 Transfer to bowl.